Winscombe

-Winscombe is a large village in the North Somerset unitary district of Somerset, South West England, close to the settlements of Axbridge and Cheddar, on the western edge of the Mendip Hills, 7 mi southeast of Weston-super-Mare and 14 mi southwest of Bristol.
+Winscombe is a large village in the North Somerset unitary district of Somerset, England, close to the settlements of Axbridge and Cheddar, on the western edge of the Mendip Hills, 7 mi southeast of Weston-super-Mare and 14 mi southwest of Bristol.
 The Parish of Winscombe and Sandford, centred on the Parish Church of Church of St James the Great, includes the villages/hamlets of Barton, Hale, Oakridge, Nye, Sidcot and Woodborough.

 Winscombe has a few shops and businesses focused in the centre of the village, along Woodborough Road and Sandford Road.
 There is a doctor's surgery in the village, a vet and two dentists.

 West of the village is the Max Bog biological Site of Special Scientific Interest.

 History

 It has been suggested that the name means a valley belonging to a Saxon named Wine.

 The parish was part of the Winterstoke Hundred.

 Winscombe was the subject of a historical and archaeological study led by Professor Mick Aston, published in the Proceedings of the Somerset Archaeological and Natural History Society.

+In April 1973, many residents died in Invicta International Airlines Flight 435, the worst aviation accident in Swiss history, with those from Axbridge and Cheddar.